airpair/aws-lambda-stream-processing/post.md

 ## DynamoDB Event Roll-Ups

-Our better example is a Lambda function that rolls up the stream of incoming scores into a "recent best" record that has the best scores in the past hour.
+Let's take an online game as an example, where a list of top scores need to be displayed.
+The Lambda function will roll up the stream of incoming scores into a "recent best" record that has the best scores in the past hour.
+You may even think of that record as a sort of [materialized view][mview] put together by your Lambda function.
 This fits Lambda much better because each event (game play-through) is independent and the high score list doesn't need to be updated by the client, and is high-traffic so it can't be computed on every read.

 ### Problem Outline